 To be honest throughout the years I have been terrible at listening to my body when it comes to diet.
 I never put weight on and generally never gave a crap about what I ate.
 I had this attitude that I can’t let this Stoma define my way of life.
 I have eaten and drank so many foods that have made me feel unwell.
 Call it naivety or stubbornness but I had always told myself that I’m cured now that Billy is here.
 The upset stomachs, the blockages the bag leaks, the sore skin the ulcers around the Stoma you name it but still I’m going to eat and drink what I want.
 Don’t get me wrong I always ate healthily I’m not saying I stuffed my face with burgers and chips to be honest I avoided fried foods.
 I’m pretty stubborn and I never wanted a Stoma to change my Diet.
 I already opted for it to change my life why should I change my diet too.

-I feel we are obsessed with Labels like we need to belong to a group or something, Vegetarian, Pescetarian, Vegan, Flexitarian (Isn’t that just a person who follows a normal diet) I follow the Lisa Diet, as you already know I have had my Stoma for almost 27 years.
+I feel we are obsessed with Labels like we need to belong to a group or something, Vegetarian, Pescetarian, Vegan, Flexitarian (Isn’t that just a person who follows a normal diet) I follow the Lisa Diet, as you already know I have had my Stoma for over 28 years.
 As I said above I have ignored my body when I have eaten certain foods luckily I have managed to avoid hospital visits (apart from when I had a really deep ulcer recently under the base plate close to my Stoma.
 That must have been bad as I took myself to the hospital and got over my white coat phobia.

 However when I’ve had blockages I’ve toughed it out sat in agony for twelve hours.
 Billy’s not working and I’m thinking that packet of dry roasted peanuts tasted awesome but probably not worth the pain i’m in.
 When my Stoma has stopped working my stomach has blown up the pain is pretty bad my cure has always been a cup of tea & a glass of Andrews liver salts.
 Does the trick for me once my bowel is working again i’m emptying my bag a lot but I can finally drink a pint of water & go back to sleep.